Cyclone Sidr: Meteorological history

 On November 9, an area of disturbed weather developed southeast of the Andaman Islands, with a weak low-level circulation near the Nicobar Islands.
 Initially moderate upper-level wind shear inhibited organization, while strong diffluence aloft aided in developing convection.
 Vertical shear decreased greatly as the circulation became better defined, and a Tropical Cyclone Formation Alert was issued on November 11 while located a short distance south of the Andaman Islands.
 Around the same time, the India Meteorological Department (IMD) designated the system as Depression BOB 09.
 The Joint Typhoon Warning Center (JTWC) upgraded it to Tropical Cyclone 06B after Dvorak estimates indicated winds of 65 km/h.
 Later that day, it intensified into a deep depression as it moved slowly north-westward.

 The IMD upgraded the system to Cyclonic Storm Sidr early on November 12.
 The system then began to intensify quickly as it moved slowly northwestward, and the IMD upgraded it to a severe cyclonic storm later that day and a very severe cyclonic storm early the next day.
 On the morning of November 15, the cyclone intensified to reach peak winds of 215 km/h according to the IMD, and a peak of 260 km/h according to the JTWC best track.
 Sidr officially made landfall around 17:00 UTC later that day, with sustained winds of 215 km/h.
 It weakened rapidly after landfall and the final advisories were issued early on November 16.

 Preparations

 As it intensified to a Category 4-equivalent cyclone on November 15, thousands of emergency officials were put on standby in eastern India and Bangladesh in advance of the storm's arrival.
-Forecast heights of the storm surge predicted by a numerical model developed by Dr. Hassan Mashriqui (Louisiana State University) was communicated to the emergency response authorities in Bangladesh, prompting a massive evacuations of low-lying coastal areas.
+Forecast heights of the storm surge predicted by a numerical model developed by Dr. Hassan Mashriqui (Louisiana State University) was communicated to the emergency response authorities in Bangladesh, prompting a massive evacuation of low-lying coastal areas.
 A total of 2 million people in Bangladesh evacuated to emergency shelters.
 The Indian Metrological Department (IMD) also issued a cyclone alert for Odisha and West Bengal on November 14.
 In Bangladesh, an emergency cabinet meeting decided to withdraw weekly leave for the government officials to join the evacuation process.
 Over 40,000 Red Crescent volunteers were deployed to order residents in the 15 affected provinces into special cyclone and flood shelters.
 The main ports had been closed.